miac-research/MARS-brainstem/README.md

-# Container images for deep learning-based brainstem segmentation
+# MARS-brainstem: Deep learning-based brainstem segmentation

+The **MIAC Automated Region Segmentation (MARS) for brainstem** is a state-of-the-art, deep learning-based segmentation tool that has undergone systematic validation, both technically and clinically.

-This repository contains the code required to build the container images of two **deep learning-based brainstem segmentation methods**, based on nnU-net or MD-GRU.
+This repository includes ready-to-use, pre-built container images of two methods, based on [nnU-Net](https://github.com/MIC-DKFZ/nnUNet) or [MD-GRU](https://github.com/zubata88/mdgru), along with the code needed to build these images.

 The methods are described in detail in the following publication: